 Sometimes a stress event affects us so powerfully that it can cause immediate heart damage.
 Broken heart syndrome, or stress cardiomyopathy, causes symptoms of heart pain much like a heart attack.

 According to the British Medical Journal, there is a 20 percent increase in heart attacks as people returned to work on Monday after a weekend off.

-High blood pressure is associated with a greater risk of heart attack and stroke.
+High blood pressure is associated with a greater risk of heart disease, heart attack and stroke.

-Personally, I have known several people who suffered from prolonged high blood pressure after unresolved emotional issues.
+Personally, on two occasions, I observed my blood pressure steadily rise on a monitor while awaiting medical procedures even though I did not consciously feel nervous.
+I have known several people who suffered from prolonged high blood pressure after unresolved emotional issues.
 The connection was undeniable.
 When either their response or the situation resolved, so did their blood pressure problem.

-Obviously, even after being happily remarried with now adult children, her body was either still holding onto the heart ache and trauma, or the damage was permanent.
+One woman suffered with uncontrollable high blood pressure for over 30 years despite being on seven medication.
+When I asked her when it started, she described feelings of anger toward her first husband who died, leaving her with three teenagers.
+Even after being happily remarried and her children grown, her body was either still holding onto the heartache and trauma, or the damage was permanent.
 Regardless, her blood pressure was "through the roof".

 It is so common for people to have higher blood pressure in a doctor's office that this phenomenon has been dubbed white coat syndrome.